clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 );
 ```

-1. Now, let's add an editing feature
+#### 4. Now, let's add an editing feature

-Following the same way we did to display the data with the `ListGuesser` module, we can set up the edit feature with the `EditGuesser` module.
+As we did to display the data with the `ListGuesser` module, we can set up the edit feature with the `EditGuesser` module.

 ```js
 // App.js